zgaleno73/ERP-Ecommerce-Integration/README.md

 This Python-based automation tool integrates the IQ Reseller ERP system with eBay's API to streamline inventory management and automate product listing processes.
 The program minimizes manual effort and ensures accurate, up-to-date inventory data on eBay.

+The program is set to run each week.
+The first file 'week0_initialsetup.py' is ran in the first week, and creates the initial datasets that are required for the program to run efficiently.
+Then the 'weekly_task.py' file is run every week after that.

 ## Features
 - **Data Synchronization**: Retrieves weekly updates from the IQ Reseller ERP system.
 - **Automated Listings**: Creates and uploads new product listings to eBay.